- According to IEC 60502-1, GB

 e)Attach a cable clamp through the hole and onto the end of the cable that needs connecting to the breaker panel (the other end of that cable will connect to the electrical outlet for an appliance – see section 3 for details)

 f)Sometimes, it may be a challenge to run the cable from the panel box to the target electrical outlet, especially if you are working alone without an assistant.
-You may find using a wire coat hangar makes a great way to snag wires and cables through walls and pipes
+You may find using a wire coat hangar makes a great way to snag building wires through walls and pipes

-g)Run a 4-conductor cable from this sub-panel breaker point through the clamp and tighten it.
+g)Run a 4 core cable from this sub-panel breaker point through the clamp and tighten it.
 Pay special attention to the electrical wire colors.
-Make doubly sure that you’ve properly connected the copper wire (the ground wire), the white covered wire (the neutral wire), the black wire (the hot wire), and the red wire (another hot wire)
+Make doubly sure that you’ve properly connected the copper wire (220 wire), the white covered wire (the neutral electrical wire), the black electrical wire (the electric hot wire), and the electrical red wire (another hot wire electric), 10 electrical wire is a most popular size.

 h)With the connections secure, hold the circuit breaker and push it back into the panel so it clicks firmly into place